fuhrmanator/course-activity-planner/README.md

 Ex: `1 hour after Seminar 1` would be `S1+1h`.

-Ex: `15 minutes before Practica 2` would be `P2-15m`.
+Ex: `15 minutes before Practicum 2` would be `P2-15m`.

-Ex: `Quiz 1 is opened 1 hour after Seminar 1 and closed 15 minutes before Practica 2` would be `Q1 S1+1h P2-15m`
+Ex: `Quiz 1 is opened 1 hour after Seminar 1 and closed 15 minutes before Practicum 2` would be `Q1 S1+1h P2-15m`

 ### Absolute time modifier